Travel Guide: Busan

 Bare in mind, these are local buses, so basically mini-buses.
 For a man of my size, this is a problem when you’re unable to stand-up straight in one.
 ALSO, South Korean bus drivers are fucking mental!
 Every driver believes he’s in control of a 4-wheeled drive sports car, flying around corners to the disadvantage of the older women in the back.

-Yet another huge highlight Busan has to offer is a humble fish market, Jagalchi Market.
-This is a destination which you can smell much before its seen.
-Solidified as a purely fish orientated market following the Korean war, this place holds the title of the biggest fish market in all of Korea.
+Yet another huge highlight Busan has to offer is one you can smell before you see.
+Jagalchi Market was solidified as a purely fish orientated market following the Korean war, and has since held the title of the biggest fish market in all of Korea.
 Busan’s booming development is put down to the advantage of its coastal location and the harvest of the sea.
 The influence of the market has seeped into the surrounding streets with every merchant flogging their own display of sea life on offer for your consumption.

-Within the building, you’ll find three rows of endless aquariums separated to each individuals personal storefront.
-A classic scene from scooby-Doo where the vendors and aquatic life repeats themselves seemingly to infinity.
-Absolutely any and every fish, crustacean and everything in-between can be found.
-Everything you’d expect to see: clams, monstrous crabs and lobsters all manner of fish (some of which are simply enormous) and things that are completely unidentifiable.
+Within the building, you’ll find three rows of endless aquariums separated between each individuals personal storefront.
+The vendors and aquatic life repeats themselves seemingly to infinity.
+Any and every fish, crustacean and everything in-between can be found.
+Clams, monstrous crabs and lobsters all manner of fish (some of which are simply enormous) and things that are completely unidentifiable.

 This market even has a bonus upstairs.
-Not only do you get the spectacular display of aquatic life for sale, they’ll also cook whatever you buy!
-Simply pick and pay for your preferred option from the selection of seemingly hundreds of female vendors.
-You might notice that most of the merchants are woman, who are actually known as “Jalgchi Ajumma”, translated harshly as Jagalchi middle-aged women.
-These lovely women will then lead you upstairs while carrying your selection before handing them to the chefs upstairs where they’ll prepare it for you in classic Korean fashion with all the trimmings.
+Not only do they sell all kinds of aquatic life, they’ll also cook whatever you buy!
+Just pick and pay for your preferred option from one of the hundreds of female vendors.
+You might notice that most of the merchants are woman, who are known as “Jalgchi Ajumma”, translated harshly as Jagalchi middle-aged women.
+These lovely women will then lead you upstairs while carrying your selection before handing them to the chefs upstairs to prepare it for you in classic Korean fashion with all the trimmings.

 Open: 5am-10pm, every day except for the last Tuesday of every month.